roshan0926/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2.
-It simulates being put in a workplace we pre-written code and asked to make bug fixes and add features to the project.
+It simulates being put in a workplace with pre-written code and asked to make bug fixes and add features to the project.

 ![screenshot of home page](https://github.com/roshan0926/jungle-rails/blob/master/docs/main-page.png?raw=true)
 ![screenshot of an image details page](https://github.com/roshan0926/jungle-rails/blob/master/docs/item-detail-page.png?raw=true)